Resonant Parametric Photon Generation in Waveguide-coupled Quantum Emitter Arrays: Model

 \section{Model}

 The structure under consideration is schematically illustrated in Fig.~\ref{fig:scheme}.
-It consists of $N$ periodically spaced qubits in the one-dimensional waveguide.
-The resonant frequencies of the qubits are modulated in time with the modulation frequency $\Omega$.
-The system Hamiltonian can be written as $H=H_0+\sum_j^N V_j$, where
+It consists of $N$ periodically spaced emitters in the one-dimensional waveguide.
+The resonant frequencies of the emitters are modulated in time with the modulation frequency $\Omega$.
+The Hermitian part of the system Hamiltonian can be written as $H=H_0+\sum_j^N V_j$, where ($\hbar=1$)

-is the unperturbed Hamiltonian and $a_j$ are the bosonic annihilation operators for the qubit excitations with the frequency $\omega_0$, located at the point $x_j=d(j-1)$.
-To observe the generation of photon pairs, we consider the general case of anharmonic multilevel qubits with the finite anharmonicity $U$.
-The radiative coupling and collective decay of the qubits are described by the photon Green function
+is the unperturbed Hamiltonian and $a_j$ are the bosonic annihilation operators for the emitter excitations, located at the point $x_j=d(j-1)$.
+The first term of Eq.~\eqref{eq:H0} describes the structure of the emitter energy levels which is shown in the red frame in Fig.~\ref{fig:scheme} (first three levels) for $t=0$.
+The energy of the first excited level is $\omega_0$ while the second excited level has energy $2\omega_0+U$ assuming the anharmonicity $U\ll\omega_0$.
+The radiative coupling and collective decay of the emitters are described by the photon Green function

-where $\gamma_{1\rm{D}}$ is the single qubit radiative decay rate.
-The perturbation responsible for modulating the frequency of each qubit reads
+where $\gamma_{1\rm{D}}$ is the radiative decay rate of a single emitter.
+The coupling is long-ranged since it is mediated by photons, propagating into the waveguide~\cite{sheremet2021waveguide}.
+The perturbation responsible for modulating the frequency of each emitter reads

 Here, $g_j$ and $\phi_j$ are the amplitude and the phase of the modulation, respectively.
 The time evolution of the system is described by the master equation~\cite{sheremet2021waveguide,Ilin2022}